 - Include plenty of case histories.

-- Offer plenty of helpful, specific advice, even on matters the readers “should” already know all about.
+- Offer plenty of helpful, specific advice, even on matters you think the readers should already know all about.

 - Create an emotional experience for the readers; make them sit up and say, “Yeah, that’s me!”